-• Students arriving after the start of school must check into the office before proceeding to class.

-- In order for a tardy to be excused, either a note from a parent/guardian must be provided or a parent/guardian must be present at sign in and state a valid excuse on the sign in sheet (see list above for excused absences). - Once signed in, the student will receive a tardy slip and may then proceed to their assigned classroom.
+- Students arriving after the start of school must check into the office before proceeding to class. - In order for a tardy to be excused, either a note from a parent/guardian must be provided or a parent/guardian must be present at sign in and state a valid excuse on the sign in sheet (see list above for excused absences). - Once signed in, the student will receive a tardy slip and may then proceed to their assigned classroom.

-Excessive unexcused tardies or unexcused early releases, can result in all privileges to attend extra-curricular activities to be suspended through the end of the semester, including but not limited to Athletics, Cheerleading, ASB, Band, Choir, Senior Activities, dances, etc.
+At 15 unexcused tardies or unexcused early releases, all privileges to attend extra-curricular activities may be suspended through the end of the semester, including Athletics, Cheerleading, ASB, Band, Choir, Senior Activities, dances, and elementary after-school electives.